Bushraalotaibi/ICCA-Notes/cloud-foundations/README.md

 ### Quick Example
 - Provider: physical servers, data center security
 - You: IAM permissions, storage access policies, encryption choices, exposed keys, misconfigurations

 ---

-## Quick Check
-- Can you explain **IaaS vs PaaS vs SaaS** in one sentence each?
-- Do you know what **management plane** means and what it controls?
-- Can you describe what *you* are responsible for in the shared responsibility model?

----